sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     * `thumbnail.png` (optional): an image that's displayed when the Fragment is in a list.

-* `resources/` (optional): a folder containing any additional images or files the fragments need.
+* `resources/` (optional): a folder containing any additional images or files the Fragments need.
 See [Including Default Resources in Fragments](./including-default-resources-with-fragments.md) for more information.

 The Fragments Toolkit facilitates creating Fragment Collections.